 2,4,6-Triphenyl-1-hexene

-These hydrocarbons, whose only few groups are present in plants, have contain fused rings containing only carbon or heterocycles including foreign atoms such as oxygen, nitrogen, or several others.
+These hydrocarbons, whose only few groups are present in plants, contain fused rings containing only carbon (PAH) or have heterocycles including foreign atoms such as oxygen or nitrogen.

 Naphthalene is a constituent of Magnolia flowers (Azuma H et al., Phytochemistry 1996, 42, 999).
 It may function as protection of tissue against chewing insects and it may attract insects to pollinate by the UV absorption of accumulated naphthalene in the floral parts and floral scent.